zephyrproject-rtos/zephyr/doc/kernel_v2/other/event_logger.rst

 The following APIs are provided by the :file:`k_event_logger.h` file:

 :cpp:func:`sys_k_event_logger_register_as_collector()`
-   Register the current fiber as the collector fiber.
+   Register the current cooperative thread as the collector thread.

 :c:func:`sys_k_event_logger_put()`
    Enqueue a kernel event logger message with custom data.